Fixed-Parameter Algorithms for the Kneser and Schrijver Problems: Introduction

-The main contribution of the current work lies in the analysis of the `element elimination' algorithm for Schrijver graphs.
+The above approach for the $\KneserP$ problem can be modified to obtain our algorithm for the $\SchrijverP$ problem given in Theorem~\ref{thm:AlgoKneserNew}.
+This requires a refined analysis of the `element elimination' algorithm for Schrijver graphs.
 Consider first the case where the input coloring has a large color class that does not have a popular element in its members.
 For this case we prove that the selected random vertices include a monochromatic edge with high probability.
-In contrast to the analysis used for Kneser graphs, here we cannot apply the Hilton-Milner theorem~\cite{HM67} that deals with intersecting families of general $k$-subsets of $[n]$.
-We overcome this issue using a Hilton-Milner-type result for stable sets, i.e., for vertices of the Schrijver graph, borrowing ideas that were applied by Istrate, Bonchis, and Craciun~\cite{IstrateBC21} in the context of Frege propositional proof systems (see Lemma~\ref{lemma:HMstable}).
-Note that this can be interpreted as an approximate stability result for the analogue of the Erd{\"{o}}s-Ko-Rado theorem for stable sets that was proved in 2003 by Talbot~\cite{Talbot03}.
-The Hilton-Milner-type result is combined with the approach of~\cite{Haviv22} and with an idea of~\cite{FrankK20} to prove that if the vertices of a large color class do not have a popular element, then a pair of vertices chosen uniformly at random from $S(n,k)$ forms a monochromatic edge with a non-negligible probability (see Lemma~\ref{lemma:at_most_gamma}).
+In contrast to the analysis used in~\cite{Haviv22a} for Kneser graphs, here we cannot apply the Hilton--Milner theorem~\cite{HM67} that deals with intersecting families of general $k$-subsets of $[n]$.
+We overcome this issue using a Hilton--Milner-type result for stable sets, i.e., for vertices of the Schrijver graph, borrowing ideas that were applied by Istrate, Bonchis, and Craciun~\cite{IstrateBC21} in the context of Frege propositional proof systems (see Lemma~\ref{lemma:HMstable}).
+Note that this can be interpreted as an approximate stability result for the analogue of the Erd{\"{o}}s--Ko--Rado theorem for stable sets that was proved in 2003 by Talbot~\cite{Talbot03}.
+The Hilton--Milner-type result is combined with an idea of~\cite{FrankK20} to prove that if the vertices of a large color class do not have a popular element, then a pair of vertices chosen uniformly at random from $S(n,k)$ forms a monochromatic edge with a non-negligible probability (see Lemma~\ref{lemma:at_most_gamma} and Corollary~\ref{cor:at_most_gamma}).
 Hence, picking a polynomial number of them suffices to catch such an edge.